 Around two thirds of the boys go on to read a university degree related to them.
 Candidates are prepared each year for Oxbridge application, to read Economics, PPE, Economics & Management, Human, Social and Political Sciences and Modern History and Politics.

 A Social Science Society - which meets once per term - attracts many high profile public figures from the world of business, economics and politics as visiting speakers.

 Social Science also runs a regular overseas, ten-day trip in the October half-term.
-In 2014 the trip visited the United States of America (New York City and Washington DC) with an emphasis on visiting political, economic and cultural establishments.
-In 2018, China is the destination with Hong Kong, Beijing and Shanghai offering an oriental perspective on economics and business.
+In 2016 the trip visited the United States of America (New York City and Washington DC) with an emphasis on visiting political, economic and cultural establishments.
+In 2018, China was the destination with Hong Kong, Beijing and Shanghai offering an oriental perspective on economics and business.

 A level Business is a dynamic course which prepares students for the challenges of working in, or indeed running, organisations of the 21st century.

 It is a subject of variety: the content is broad ranging, considering diverse issues from how to position a product in a market place to how to manage the workforce, and the skills required are wide, so its students need to be both expressive and numerate, and comfortable drawing their own conclusions from a range of different types of data.
 Although an academic subject, Business is practical, applied and exciting.
 Ultimately, it equips pupils with important life skills such as communication, problem solving and decision making.